 Clough joined Nottinghamshire from Yorkshire on a summer contract for the 2000 season.
 Producing some excellent all-round cricket for the Second Eleven – batting average of 26.66, bowling of 19.05 – he enabled the side to finish 4th in the Championship table.

-The following season Notts rose to third place and Clough remained the principal all-rounder – his batting average rose to 37.55 and only Lucas took more wickets.
-At the same time he appeared in four Notts first-class matches and no less than 20 Limited Overs games.
-The future seemed most promising, but mirabule dictu though he played another seven years at Trent Bridge, his first-class career was virtually over!
+The following season Notts Seconds rose to third place and Clough remained the principal all-rounder.
+At the same time he appeared in four Notts first-class matches and no less than 20 limited overs games.
+The future seemed most promising, but though he played another seven years at Trent Bridge, his first-class career was virtually over!

 He would be chosen for only seven more first-class matches over those summers.
-On the other hand he was an almost permanent fixture in the One Day squad – a utility performer – a careful medium pace bowler, sound fielder and capable of some useful runs at appropriate moments.
-Clough played in all 135 One Dayers for Notts, taking 117 wickets and hitting 910 runs.
-One of the oddest careers to top class English cricket seems to have ended.
+On the other hand he was an almost permanent fixture in the One Day squad.
+His agility in the field and ability to bowl tidy spells made him an ideal component of the team in limited-overs cricket; Clough played in 135 One Dayers for Notts, taking 117 wickets and hitting 910 runs.
+He retired, in part due to injury, in 2008 and became a teacher.